opdev/disconnectedOCPdemo/README.md

 This guide explains how to deploy an OpenShift Container Platform (OCP) in a disconnected environment.
 It utilizes a bastion server for secure communication and a private Quay repository hosted on a mirror server to manage container images.

-## Challenges

-The challenge is the platform can't fetch the necessary images from RedHat registry, hence we provide a private/mirror registry in the same private network as the OCP restricted cluster

 ## Overview

 ### Components Overview